IT Sorted

 We now have a separate page for this topic

-However, you could share text and/or a link to an online document in Chat and people can then use copy and paste OR open the document and switch screens.
+You can also share text and/or a link to an online document in Chat and people can then use copy and paste OR open the document and switch screens.

 This might be a little complicated for some people – but hopefully one person in each room will be able to do this … and people can ask for Help from you if no-one in the room can do this.